The best smart scale of 2021

 Fitbit Aria Air ($39.95, originally $49.95; amazon.com)

 The lower-priced Fitbit Aria Air was a bit of struggle to set up.
-First, we had to download a firmware patch for the Air, and then the Fitbit app.
-Once the patch was downloaded it was easy-peasy, but we weren’t fans of the extra step.
+First, we had to download a firmware patch for the Air, then the Fitbit app.
+Once the patch was downloaded it was easy peasy, but we weren’t fans of the extra step.
 We also had to reboot our phones almost every time we wanted to sync, which was an issue users called out as well.
-While the Air has a similar sleek look to the Aria 2, it didn’t feel as balanced and our weigh-ins were not consistent — for instance, we weighed in 2 pounds heavier in the kitchen than in the bathroom with this scale.
+While the Air has a similar sleek look to the Aria 2, it didn’t feel as balanced, and our weigh-ins were not consistent — for instance, we weighed in 2 pounds heavier in the kitchen than in the bathroom with this scale.

 Withings Body ($49.95, originally $59.95; withings.com)

 This scale is essentially the same as the Withings Body Plus, but it only tracks weight and BMI.
-It was accurate, consistent and we didn’t really have any issues with it.
+It was accurate and consistent, and we didn’t really have any issues with it.
 The design is almost the same as the Body Plus, as was the setup.
 It offers the same option for pregnancy tracking, and it did what it promised.
 But it doesn’t provide much for the price when compared to other scales we tested, and it shared the issue of small readout on the actual scale itself.

 Withings Body Cardio ($119.96, originally $149.99; withings.com)

-The most expensive of the Withings scales we tested, this option was also easy to set up, and it was consistent and accurate on a tile floor, a wood floor and on a rug.
+The most expensive of the Withings scales we tested, this option was also easy to set up, and it was consistent and accurate on a tile floor, on a wood floor and on a rug.
 It promises to track weight, body mass, BMI and standing heart rate (though, again, we should note that our expert questions if any of these numbers outside of weight and BMI are accurate).
 This scale also pairs with Alexa, and you can ask her for your weight and other measurements if that sounds fun to you.
 But we don’t believe these little bells and whistles justify this scale’s high price.

 Eufy Smart Scale C1 ($29.99, originally $32.99; amazon.com)

 This is the lower-priced Eufy model, and the price difference really showed in testing.
 Setup was simple and the design was similar, but we had an incredibly difficult time getting readings beyond weight and BMI.
-We also found that Amazon reviewers noted that it’s tough to connect with the electric spots on the scale, which produce these other readings.
+We also found that Amazon reviewers noted it’s tough to connect with the electric spots on the scale, which produce these other readings.
 The suggestion was to use a towel to “dampen the contact points.”
 That sounds like a good way to get a shock (or worse!), so we did not try this.
-Weight readings were accurate, but not being able to access any other info — the app didn’t always sync — took a lot of points away from this scale.
+Weight readings were accurate, but not being able to access any other info (the app didn’t always sync) took a lot of points away from this scale.

-Greater Goods WiFi Smart Body Composition Scale ($49.95; amazon.com)
+Greater Goods Wi-Fi Smart Body Composition Scale ($49.95; amazon.com)

 Of all the smart scales we tested, the Greater Goods was the wildest ride, even though we never got it to work.
-This scale works through WiFi, not Bluetooth, so setup should have been as simple as logging in, but that was not the case.
+This scale works through Wi-Fi, not Bluetooth, so setup should have been as simple as logging in, but that was not the case.
 After multiple tries, we reached out to Greater Goods customer service, who were extremely easy to deal with.
-They asked what error message we had (we didn’t get one, the app worked, and the scale worked, they just weren’t connecting) and to send a photo of the router we were using.
-We troubleshot a few options, like rebooting our WiFi and phone.
+They asked what error message we had (we didn’t get one — the app worked and the scale worked, but they just weren’t connecting) and to send a photo of the router we were using.
+We troubleshot a few options, like rebooting our Wi-Fi and phone.
 Unfortunately, according to Greater Goods, their scales don’t work well with our internet router.
 They explained: “We run into issues with our scales connecting to Xfinity routers.
 With that said, we can either send you a travel router (which will basically work as a bridge to connect your network with the scale) or we can send you a Bluetooth scale.”
-Since we couldn’t fully test this scale, we can not recommend it.
+Since we couldn’t fully test this scale, we cannot recommend it.